haxorof/ansible-role-docker-ce/README.md

 docker_setup_devicemapper: false
 # If below variable is set to true it will remove older Docker installation before Docker CE.
 docker_remove_pre_ce: false
+# To compensate for situation where Docker daemon fails because of usermod incompatibility.
+# Ensures that 'dockremap:500000:65536' is present in /etc/subuid and /etc/subgid.
+# Note!
+If userns-remap is set to 'default' in docker_daemon_config this config will be unnecessary.
+docker_bug_usermod: false
 ```

 ## Dependencies